Managing an Apprentice

 Performance

-If your apprentice is not performing well in the workplace or is not completing their assignments on time, you should flag your concerns with both JGA and GCS and follow your department’s performance management policy.
+If your apprentice is not performing well in the workplace or is not completing their assignments on time, you should flag your concerns with both JGA and GCS.
+However, it is key to understand that the GCS People & Membership team do not manage performance of individual apprentices centrally.
+If you find there is a performance management issue with your apprentice, you must follow your department’s performance management policy.

 Towards the end of the apprenticeship